WARNING: SERIOUS INFECTIONS and MALIGNANCY

 6.2 Postmarketing Experience

+Adverse reactions have been identified during post approval use of infliximab products in adult and pediatric patients.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 1 INDICATIONS AND USAGE

 INFLECTRA is indicated for reducing signs and symptoms and inducing and maintaining clinical remission in adult patients with moderately to severely active Crohn's disease who have had an inadequate response to conventional therapy.

 INFLECTRA is indicated for reducing the number of draining enterocutaneous and rectovaginal fistulas and maintaining fistula closure in adult patients with fistulizing Crohn's disease.

 1.2 Pediatric Crohn's Disease